 From 1 to 2 years, your child’s eye-hand coordination and depth perception will continue to develop and he or she will begin to understand abstract terms.
 Things you can do are encourage walking; provide building blocks, simple puzzles and balls; and provide opportunities to climb and explore indoors and out.

 There are many other affectionate and loving ways in which you can aid your baby’s vision development.
 Use your creativity and imagination.
-Ask your doctor of optometry to suggest other specific activities.
+Ask your pediatric eye doctor to suggest other specific activities.

 Children rely heavy on their visual skills to develop their eye-hand-body coordination.